We have seen A LOT of questions regarding the Microsoft Teams Large Gallery View, so we thought it might be helpful to address it.

 The Teams app uses a 7×7 grid format; thus, the maximum number of people you can see on a single screen has been capped at 49 participants.
 While this might not be enough for huge teams, it is a big step up from the previous limit of 9.
 Teams will display video streams for meetings with more than 49 members based on whether the camera is enabled and if the participant has contributed recently.

-Microsoft’s video conferencing solution has the ability to host calls with up to 250 members, which is comparable to Zoom and Slack.
+Microsoft’s video conferencing solution can host calls with up to 250 members, which is comparable to Zoom and Slack.
 If you’re interested, here’s a more in-depth Teams vs Zoom vs Slack comparison.

 Views: Gallery, Large Gallery, Together mode